Town Meeting: Small Steps for Affordable Housing

 In May 2023, recalculation of the Subsidized Housing Index (based on 2020 Census results) showed that Concord fell below the threshold of 10% affordable units.
 Almost immediately, developers filed a proposal with Mass Housing (the responsible State agency) for a multifamily project at 320 Baker Avenue, to be called NOVO Riverside Commons.
 This is a “40B development,” which would be built under a section of State housing law permitting developers to override local zoning if a municipality falls below the 10% affordable housing threshold.

 The site is on the edge of the large Baker Avenue office complex, abutting a small pond and the railroad tracks.
 The site is an appropriate one for multi-family housing, within walking distance of the West Concord train station once a bridge is built across the Assabet River.
-The Riverside Commons project provides 51 affordable units, Importantly, Riverside Commons helps meet Concord’s climate goals because it will be “all electric.”
-Creation of the affordable housing units is a major step forward in Concord’s Housing Production Plan.
+The Riverside Commons project would provide 51 affordable units and respond to Concord’s climate goals by being “all electric.”
+Creation of the affordable housing units would be a major step forward in Concord’s Housing Production Plan.

 The other units would be market rate, but within reach of many households who cannot afford to buy a home in Concord.
-In April 2024, the Zoning Board of Appeals issued a comprehensive permit for the project, which has now been added to the Town’s subsidized housing inventory, taking the percentage of affordable units over 12%.
-The developer has decided not to build a proposed multi-story garage for the office complex, and will share some of the office parking spaces with the new housing development.
-The developer is seeking permits for these changes from the Natural Resources Commission and the Zoning Board of Appeals, and hopes to begin construction late in the first quarter or early in the seconds quarter of 2025.
+In April 2024, the Zoning Board of Appeals issued a comprehensive permit for the project, which, at the time, was added to the Town’s subsidized housing inventory, taking the percentage of affordable units over 12%.
+The developer hoped to begin construction late in the first quarter or early in the seconds quarter of 2025 but financial and economic uncertainties are delaying the 201-unit project.
+In recent months NOVO Riverside Commons project slipped off the Town’s Subsidized Housing Inventory.
+(SHI), which happens if a 40B project does not file a building permit within one year of receiving ZBA approval.
+Owner Taurus Development is still hoping to begin construction this year and when the building permit is issued, the units in the project will again count on the SHI.

-A second 40B application was filed in the fall of 2023 for the current site of Camp Thoreau.
+A second 40B application was filed in the fall of 2023 for the current site of Camp Thoreau, off Forest Ridge Road.
 After reviewing the site and proposal, the Foundation recommended that the project not receive State support.
-The location puts a large number of additional homes close to the largest existing multi family housing project in town (The Prescott) and over two miles from West Concord center—-clearly contrary to the intent of transit oriented development spurred by the MBTA zoning law.
+The location puts a large number of additional homes close to the largest existing multi family housing project in town (The Prescott) and over two miles from West Concord center—-clearly contrary to the intent of transit-oriented development spurred by the MBTA zoning law.
 The development does not appear to be fossil fuel free, would require major alterations in land forms, and would create substantial additional traffic and vehicle pollution along Rte.
 62. Based on comments by the Planning Board and Town staff, the Select Board submitted a similar recommendation to the State.
 However, the State allowed the project to proceed in December.
 The developer has responded to concerns about septic, drainage and placement of the entrance road, but is also proposing an increase in the number of units in the complex.
-The Zoning Board of Appeals has scheduled discussion of the revised proposal for October 30 .
+On April 3, 2025 the Zoning Board of Appeals issued a special permit for a 237-unit project.
+The project will have 60 rental units affordable at 80% of Area Median Income (AMI).

 Five Year Housing Production Plan Accepted by Select Board